-At this point, you already know what a tooth extraction is.
+You probably know what it feels, having a tooth pulled out.
 When you break one of your teeth, or it has a lot of damage due to cavities, and the dentist can’t save it.

-And although taking a tooth out is usually easy and super safe.
-Having an open wound can allow bacteria to go into your bloodstream.
-This can lead to gum infection, mouth diseases and other kinds of health risks.
+Although getting a tooth out is usually easy and safe, having an open wound can allow bacteria to go into your bloodstream.
+This can lead to gum infection, mouth diseases, and other kinds of health risks.

-You can read below to learn some pieces of advice to have proper maintenance after a tooth extraction avoiding the risk of developing infections.
+You can read below to learn how to have proper maintenance after a tooth extraction avoiding the risk of developing infections.

-Tooth decay it is not the only reason for a tooth removal.
-Some people have some extra tooth that blocks other from coming out.
+Tooth decay is not the only reason for a tooth removal.
+Some people have some extra tooth that blocks others from coming out.
 So, here are some reasons for having a tooth extraction:

 - Baby teeth: Everybody had once baby teeth at one point in life.
 And when they don’t fall at the right time, they will block permanent teeth from coming out.